coozila/alpha/docs/configuration/memory.md

 ## 🧠 Memory pre-seeding
-Memory pre-seeding allows you to ingest files into memory and pre-seed it before running Auto-GPT.
+Memory pre-seeding allows you to ingest files into memory and pre-seed it before running alpha.

 ``` shell
 $ python data_ingestion.py -h